 While you’re at Nyhavn, you can jump onto a harbour cruise around Copenhagen at the top of the canal.
 A cruise will take you down to the main section of the harbour, past the Little Mermaid statue, past Our Saviours Church, and around Christiansborg Palace.
 It’s an easy way to see much of this harbour city, without tiring your feet, particularly when the weather is hot.

-The main cruise operator is Stromma, with well-behaved and leashed dogs allowed on their standard harbour cruises.
-Choose between a 1-hour guided cruise for DKK 95 per adult, or else buy a hop-on-hop-off pass valid for 48 hours, with prices starting from DKK 105 per adult.
+The main cruise operator is Stromma.
+Choose between a 1-hour guided cruise for DKK 109 per adult, or else buy a hop-on-hop-off pass valid for 48 hours for DKK 299 per adult.

-Alternatively, just down the canal on the right-hand-side you can hop on a boat with Netto Boats, for the cheaper price of DKK 50 per adult.
+Alternatively, just down the canal on the right-hand-side you can hop on a boat with Netto Boats for a cheaper price – the cruise is still DKK 50 per adult (as of 2023).
 Our dog was welcome on their boat.

 3. Head to Historic Jelling